thomsonreuters/eessi-as4.net/README.md

 ## Documentation

-A configuration- and usermanual for <span>AS4.NET</span> can be found [online](https://ec.europa.eu/cefdigital/wiki/display/EDELCOMMUNITY/AS4.NET).
+A configuration- and usermanual can be found [online](https://ec.europa.eu/cefdigital/wiki/display/EDELCOMMUNITY/AS4.NET).

 ## Features